-UPSC 2020: SC to hear plea on postponement of civil service examinations
+UPSC 2020: Impossible to postpone exams, Supreme Court told

-New Delhi, Sep 28: The Supreme Court will today hear a plea which seeks postponement of the UPSC civil services preliminary examinations 2020.
+New Delhi, Sep 28: The UPSC has told the Supreme Court that it is impossible to defer the civil services exams any further.
+The court has sought an affidavit from the UPSC by tomorrow.

 The postponement is being sought in the wake of the pandemic.

 The plea has been filed by the UPSC civil service aspirants, who are seeking postponement of the exams scheduled to be held from October 4.
 The petitioners said that holding the exams at such a time would pose a great risk to health and safety of the candidates.